 McGill University will consider for admission to its medical school any applicant who meets its academic and non-academic criteria.
 Once admitted the student must demonstrate the ability to perform the skills listed in this document.
 In conformity with the McGill University Policy Concerning the Rights of Students with Disabilities and the Quebec Charter of Human Rights and Freedoms (R.S.Q., chapter C-12) eligible students will receive reasonable accommodations appropriate to their disability.
-Appropriate accommodations are defined and arranged by the Faculty of Medicine in cooperation with the Office for Students with Disabilities.
+Appropriate accommodations are defined and arranged by the Faculty of Medicine and Health Sciences in cooperation with Student Accessibility and Achievement.

 The essential skills required for matriculation, promotion and graduation at McGill University are defined according to the objectives of our curriculum which in turn are based on the CanMEDS Roles framework of the Royal College of Physicians and Surgeons of Canada and the Four Principles of Family Medicine of the College of Family Physicians of Canada.
 The CanMEDS roles are Medical Expert, Communicator, Collaborator, Manager, Health Advocate, Scholar and Professional.
 The Four Principles of Family Medicine are “the family physician is a skilled clinician”, “family medicine is a community-based discipline”, “the family physician is a resource to a defined practice population”, and “the patient-physician relationship is central to the role of the family physician”.

-As a Medical Expert and Communicator, the student must have abilities in the areas of observation, communication, motor, intellectual-conceptual, integration and quantitation.
+As a Medical Expert and Communicator, the student must have abilities in the areas of observation, communication, motor, intellectual-conceptual, integration and quantization.

 Adequate skills in observation require that the student be able to accurately observe a patient and acquire visual, auditory and tactile information.
 The student must be able to decode written documents, use a stethoscope with or without aids, and observe near and distant objects.